wkumari/draft-wkumari-dhc-capport/README.md

    Thanks to Fred Baker, Paul Hoffman, Barry Leiba, Ted Lemon, Martin Nilsson, Ole Troan and Asbjorn Tonnesen for detailed review and comments.
+Thanks for David Black for review and providing text for the security considerations.
 Also great thanks to Joel Jaeggli for providing feedback and text.

-7. Normative References
+6. Normative References

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate
               Requirement Levels", BCP 14, RFC 2119, DOI 10.17487/